iiTONELOC/codeRefactor/README.md

 * Satisfies all of the preceding acceptance criteria plus the following code improvements:
   * Application's links all function correctly.
   * Application's CSS selectors and properties are consolidated and organized to follow sematic structure.
-  * Applications CSS file is properly cmmented.
+  * Application's CSS file is properly commented.
 * Application deployed at live URL.
 * Application loads with no errors.
 * Application GitHub URL submitted.